ticotheps/Sprint-Challenge-Lambda-Times-React/ANSWERS.md

 3) Explain the details of a Higher Order Component?

+    A higher order component (HOC) is simply a function that takes in a component as an argument and returns a new component as an output.
+A HOC is NOT what is rendered to the UI.
+The component that is RETURNED FROM the HOC is what is rendered on the screen.
+These HOCs are very valuable because they allow us to reuse the code from previously-created components to create new components with shared: functionality, information, and characteristics.

 4) What are three different ways to style components in React?
 Explain some of the benefits of each.